pdimens/harpy/Modules/SV/leviathan.md

 !!!warning EMA-mapped reads
 Leviathan relies on split-read information in the sequence alignments to call variants.
 The EMA aligner does not report split read alignments, instead it reports secondary alignments.
-It is recommended to use BWA- or Minimap2-generated alignments if intending to call variants with leviathan.
+It is recommended to use BWA- or strobealign-generated alignments if intending to call variants with leviathan.
 !!!
 ==- :icon-file: sample grouping file  [!badge variant="ghost" text="optional"]
 This file is optional and only useful if you want variant calling to happen on a per-population level.